 In the aftermath of a 17-year civil war, Mozambique’s 1997 Land Law sought to support rural community land rights and lay the foundation for private investment and development.
-Often hailed as one of Africa’s most progressive land laws, it established “the right of land use and benefit of land” – commonly referred to as a DUAT, an acronym of the Portuguese term Direito a Uso e Aproveitamento de Terra.
-A DUAT recognizes the land rights of communities and individuals acquired through customary systems and good faith occupancy, even without formal documentation of those rights.
-1
+Often hailed as one of Africa’s most progressive land laws, it established “the right of land use and benefit of land” – commonly referred to as a DUAT, an acronym of the Portuguese term Direito de Uso e Aproveitamento de Terra.
+A DUAT can be attributed to people by the state, and documented with an official title.
+A DUAT can also simply be acquired by communities and individuals through their good faith or customary occupation of land, in which case the right exists even without formal documentation.

 Moreover, the majority of Mozambique’s millions of rural residents lack the financial resources and technical support necessary to protect their land rights.
 Women are particularly vulnerable; they are often less educated, poorer and have limited decision-making power over land compared to men.
 In addition, many women continue to face discriminatory inheritance practices and eviction from their marital land by the families of their deceased spouses.
 These conditions make it difficult for communities and individual landholders to defend their land rights against third parties, make long-term investments in their land, or meaningfully engage in negotiations with the private sector.

-Increasing pressure on land in Mozambique from medium- and large-scale investments in agribusiness, extractives and infrastructure has led many individuals and communities to turn to the formal DUAT titling process to obtain documentation for their land.4 However, few communities or individuals have the resources needed to apply for and receive a formal title.
-The process is cumbersome, time-consuming and prohibitively costly for many.
-It involves high application fees and the costs of traveling to the appropriate land administration offices, often on multiple occasions.
-At the same time, the institutional capacity of local land authorities to survey land and register DUAT title applications is limited.5 As a result, the majority of land in Mozambique has remained unregistered, and customary tenure holders are invisible on official maps or land registries.
+Increasing pressure on land in Mozambique from medium- and large-scale investments in agribusiness, extractives and infrastructure has led many individuals and communities to turn to the formal DUAT titling process to obtain documentation for their land.4 However, the process is cumbersome, time-consuming and prohibitively costly for many.
+The national program, Terra Segura, was initiated in 2015 with a target of 5 million DUAT titles; so far, it has produced just over 1 million titles.
+The process involves high application fees and time and resources to travel to the appropriate land administration offices, often on multiple occasions.
+At the same time, the institutional capacity of local land authorities to survey land and register DUAT title applications is limited.5 Technical problems mean that some provincial governments, such as in Zambezia, have been unable to produce titles for more than two years.
+As a result, the majority of land in Mozambique has remained unregistered, and customary tenure holders are invisible on official maps or land registries.

 The lack of registered landholdings in Mozambique is a key source of land tenure risk.
 As a result, local governments and investors often fail to adequately recognize community land rights and uses, leaving both communities and investors at risk.6